126.96.36.199. Impact Assessment Primer 1

 The central problem of impact assessment is establishing attribution.
 This requires the analyst to go beyond other forms of evaluation (such as performance monitoring, contractor evaluation, or USAID’s performance measurement plan) to determine not only whether the desired outcomes occurred but also whether those outcomes occurred because the program was implemented.
 That in turn requires the definition of a counterfactual, or what would have happened if the program had not been implemented.
 The plausibility of an impact assessment is determined by the success achieved in establishing a counterfactual.

 Any development program is based (explicitly or implicitly) on a causal model that shows how program activities can lead in turn to desired outputs, outcomes, and ultimately impacts (see Figure 2).
-Many program designs provide for monitoring of program activities and outputs to see whether activities took place on time and whether they resulted in the anticipated outputs and outcomes.
+Many program designs provide for monitoring of program activities and output to see whether activities took place on time and whether they resulted in the anticipated outputs and outcomes.
 Impact assessment differs from this kind of performance monitoring in two ways.
 First, it focuses on the program’s higher-level objectives: the outcomes and impacts achieved at the regional, sub- sector, firm, and household levels (Columns 4 and 5 in Figure 2).
 Second, as already mentioned, it attempts to measure changes that occurred because the program was implemented and would not have happened otherwise.

 In contrast, performance monitoring is primarily concerned with program activities and outputs (Columns 2 and 3 in Figure 2).
 It thus involves the left side of the causal chain that leads from program activities to desired impacts, while impact assessment deals with the right side of the causal chain.
 Performance monitoring is an important management function that is best carried out by internal program staff with quick feedback to allow mid-course adjustments to be made in program operations.
 Impact assessment is best done by independent analysts, albeit in close consultation with program management, and has a longer turnaround time.